mitre/inspec_training_courses/(WIP)InSpec-Advanced-Developer-Course/README.md

 * You can [explore the InSpec resources](https://www.inspec.io/docs/reference/resources/) to see which resources are available.
 * You can [examine the source code](https://github.com/inspec/inspec/tree/master/lib/inspec/resources) to see what's available.
 For example, you can see how file and other InSpec resources are implemented.

-There's also [Resource DSL](https://www.inspec.io/docs/reference/dsl_resource/), which gives a brief overview of how.
+There's also [Resource DSL](https://www.inspec.io/docs/reference/dsl_resource/), which gives a brief overview of how to write your own resource.

-### 4.1.
+### 5.1.
 Resource Overview

 Resources may be added to profiles in the libraries folder:
 ```bash